Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation: Experimental Methods

 \subsubsection{Proximity-Only}

 The proximity-only approach exclusively uses the proximity point cloud.
 This baseline uses a reference point cloud of the inflated membrane with no object-induced deformation.
-The contact patch is estimated as any points that are closer to the camera than the reference point cloud.
+The contact patch is estimated as all points closer to the camera than the reference point cloud.